 Calculating multiple results at once

-Let’s say we have to compute elementwise difference, absolute difference and difference squared between two matrices ‘x’ and ‘y’.
-Doing this at same time optimizes program with significant duration as we don’t have to go to each element again and again for each operation.
+Let’s say we have to compute the elementwise difference, absolute difference and difference squared between two matrices ‘x’ and ‘y’.
+Doing this at the same time optimizes program with significant duration as we don’t have to go to each element again and again for each operation.

 import theano from theano import tensor # declare variables x, y = tensor.dmatrices('x', 'y') # create simple expression for each operation diff = x - y abs_diff = abs(diff) diff_squared = diff**2 # convert the expression into callable object f = theano.function([x, y], [diff, abs_diff, diff_squared]) # call the function and store the result in a variable result= f([[1, 1], [1, 1]], [[0, 1], [2, 3]]) # format print for readability print('Difference: ') print(result) print('Absolute Difference: ') print(result) print('Squared Difference: ') print(result)